Mesopelagic zone: Fish ecology

 Mesopelagic fish are adapted to a low-light environment.
 Many fish are black or red, because these colors appear dark due to the limited light penetration at depth.
 Some fish have rows of photophores, small light-producing organs, on their underside to mimic the surrounding environment.
 Other fish have mirrored bodies which are angled to reflect the surrounding ocean low-light colors and protect the fish from being seen, while another adaptation is countershading where fish have light colors on the ventral side and dark colors on the dorsal side.

 Food is often limited and patchy in the mesopelagic, leading to dietary adaptations.
-Common adaptations fish may have include sensitive eyes and huge jaws for enhanced and opportunistic feeding.
+Common adaptations fish may have include sensitive eyes and large jaws for enhanced and opportunistic feeding.
 Fish are also generally small to reduce the energy requirement for growth and muscle formation.
 Other feeding adaptations include jaws that can unhinge, elastic throats, and massive, long teeth.
 Some predators develop bioluminescent lures, like the tasselled anglerfish, which can attract prey, while others respond to pressure or chemical cues instead of relying on vision.

+Mammalian Ecology

+The mesopelagic zone is a key hunting ground for several oceanic mammals, particularly sperm whales.
+Other notable mammals include beaked whales, elephant seals, Risso's dolphins, fin whales, and humpback whales.
+Mesopelagic cetaceans range across nearly all oceans, with the sperm whale alone ranging from Alaskan to Antarctic waters.
+No estimate currently exists for mammalian biomass in the mesopelagic due to the difficulty involved in distinguishing large fish from cetaceans when using acoustic sampling.

+The most prevalent mammalian species to inhabit the mesopelagic is likely the sperm whale, which is estimated to consume as many cephalopods as all human fisheries globally each year.
+Sperm whales are capable of diving to the bottom of the mesopelagic and deeper, spending anywhere from five minutes to almost an hour hunting in this range.
+In addition to sperm whales, other whales, such as the common rorqual, are known to target mesopelagic nekton as a main source of food.
+Some species of whale, such as the beaked whale, also exhibit diel behavior, similar to many mesopelagic fish species.